Cervantes finds a plot

 Ossian meets Anne of Green Gables

-Rossini’s La Donna del Lago is based on the Walter Scott poem, itself a deliberately romantic view of Scottish history, simplified until not much is left but the rivalry for the heroine’s hand by her three suitors and a completely unexplained war between the king of Scotland and the Clan Alpine.
+Rossini’s La donna del Lago is based on the Walter Scott poem, itself a deliberately romantic view of Scottish history, simplified until not much is left but the rivalry for the heroine’s hand by her three suitors and a completely unexplained war between the king of Scotland and the Clan Alpine.
 Dramatically it’s thin indeed but it’s Rossini so there is crazy virtuosic music and it’s very hard to cast.
 One needs two mezzos; one a mistress of Rossinian coloratura, the other more dramatic, and two tenors; both of which can do the crazy high stuff.
 The supporting roles aren’t easy either.
 Realistically only a major house could cast this adequately.

 1.anne